"""********************************************************************************

 else:

-f'"{method}" is not an option for method.
-Choose "LCD" or "COLD".'
+raise ValueError(f'"{method}" is not an option for method.
+Choose "LCD" or "COLD".')

 # Measure qarg

-if not "shots" in mes_kwargs:
+if "shots" not in mes_kwargs:

 mes_kwargs["shots"] = 5000

-res_dict = qarg.get_measurement(**mes_kwargs)
+res_dict = dict(qarg.get_measurement(**mes_kwargs))

 # Add qubo cost in result dict